ibizaman/skarabox/docs/architecture.md

 The `udhcpc.enable` option enables DHCP.
 Allowing a static IP here is planned.

-Finally, the `availableKernelModules` is very important to provide the correct driver to the kernel.
-If it is not setup correctly, the kernel fails "gracefully" by still booting up but no sshd daemon is started and no error message is shown.
+If by any change the kernel does not try to connect to the network and fails to ask for an IP and no error message is shown, this probably means that the driver for the hardware has failed loading or that nixos-facter has failed to detect the hardware.
-It's quite annoying but easy to fix when you know what's happening.
+See [Hardware](#hardware) for how to fix this.

 ## SSH Access